projectara/greybus-spec/source/special.rst

 """"""""""""""""""""""""""""""""""""""

 Table :num:`table-firmware-ready-to-boot-request` defines the Greybus Firmware ready to boot request payload.
-The request gives the boot stage the module has achieved and the security status of its firmware blob.
+The request gives the security status of its firmware blob.

 .. figtable::
     :nofig: